Battle of Princeton: Plan of attack

 As dawn came, the army approached a stream called Stony Brook.
 The road the army took followed Stony Brook for a mile farther until it intersected the Post Road from Trenton to Princeton.
-However, off to the right of this road, there was an unused road which crossed the farmland of Thomas Clark.
+However, off to the right of this road, there was an unused road that crossed the farmland of Thomas Clark.
 The road was not visible from the Post Road and ran through cleared land to a stretch from which the town could be entered at any point because the British had left it undefended.

 However, Washington was running behind schedule as he had planned to attack and capture the British outposts before dawn and capture the garrison shortly afterward.
-By the time dawn broke he was still two miles from the town.
-Washington sent 350 men under the command of Brigadier General Hugh Mercer to destroy the bridge over Stony Brook in order to delay Cornwallis's army when he found out that Washington had escaped.
+By the time dawn broke, he was still two miles from the town.
+According to the standard account of the battle, Washington sent 350 men under the command of Brigadier General Hugh Mercer to destroy the bridge over Stony Brook in order to delay Cornwallis's army when he found out that Washington had escaped.
+According to a newer analysis, however, Brigadier General Thomas Mifflin was tasked with the bridge, and Mercer's forces did not break off from the main column until later.

 Shortly before 8:00 am, Washington wheeled the rest of the army to the right down the unused road.
-First in the column went General John Sullivan's division consisting of Arthur St. Clair's and Isaac Sherman's brigades.
+First in the column went General John Sullivan's division, consisting of Arthur St. Clair's and Isaac Sherman's brigades.
 Following them were John Cadwalader's brigade and then Daniel Hitchcock's.

 Mawhood's reaction

 Cornwallis had sent orders to Mawhood to bring the 17th and 55th British regiments to join his army in the morning.
 Mawhood had moved out from Princeton to fulfill these orders when his troops climbed the hill south of Stony Brook and sighted the main American army.
 Unable to figure out the size of the American army because of the wooded hills, he sent a rider to warn the 40th British Regiment, which he had left in Princeton, then wheeled the 17th and 55th Regiments around and headed back to Princeton.
 That day, Mawhood had called off the patrol which was to reconnoiter the area from which Washington was approaching.

 Mercer received word that Mawhood was leading his troops back to Princeton.
-Mercer, on orders from Washington, moved his column to the right in order to hit the British before they could confront Washington's main army.
+Mercer, on orders from Washington, moved his column to the right to hit the British before they could confront Washington's main army.
 Mercer moved towards Mawhood's rear, but when he realized he would not be able to cut off Mawhood in time, he decided to join Sullivan.
 When Mawhood learned that Mercer was in his rear and moving to join Sullivan, Mawhood detached part of the 55th Regiment to join the 40th Regiment in the town and then moved the rest of the 55th, the 17th, fifty cavalry, and two artillery pieces to attack Mercer.